junit-pioneer/junit-pioneer/README.md

 		A Hungarian Java developer who spends more time on Twitch than recommended by his doctors and used creative and diligent contributions to fool everyone into believing he is a decent enough guy to get promoted to maintainer (in November 2020).
 		</dd>
 	<dt>Nicolai Parlog aka <a href="https://github.com/nipafx">nipafx</a></dt>
-	<dd>Java enthusiast with a passion for learning and sharing.
+	<dd>Java enthusiast with a passion for learning and sharing, best known for his head decor.
-		He does that in blog posts, articles, newsletters, and books; in <a href="https://twitter.com/nipafx">tweets</a>, repos, videos, and streams; at conferences and in-house trainings - more on all of that on <a href="https://nipafx.dev">nipafx.dev</a>.
-		That aside, he's best known for his head decor.
+		He's a Java Developer Advocate at Oracle, organizer of <a href="https://accento.dev/">Accento</a>, occasional streamer, and more - check <a href="https://nipafx.dev">nipafx.dev</a> for the full list.
-		He co-founded the project in November 2016 and has maintained it ever since (although often very negligently).</dd>
+		He co-founded JUnit Pioneer in November 2016 and has maintained it ever since (although often very negligently).</dd>
 	<dt>Simon Schrottner aka <a href="https://github.com/aepfli">aepfli</a></dt>
 	<dd>Bearded guy in Lederhosen, who loves to code, and loves to explore code quality, testing, and other tools that can improve the live of a software craftsman.
 		<a href="https://www.couchsurfing.com/people/simmens">Passionated couchsurfer</a> and <a href="https://www.facebook.com/togtrama">hobby event planner</a>.